thgrass/EnergyFaultDetector/README.md

 **Autoencoder-based anomaly detection**:
 Evaluation of Anomaly Detection of an Autoencoder Based on Maintenance Information and Scada-Data.
 Energies.
 2020; 13(5):1063., https://doi.org/10.3390/en13051063.

+## Contact
+For questions, feedback, or support integrating the EnergyFaultDetector into your operations, please contact [aefdi@iee.fraunhofer.de](mailto:aefdi@iee.fraunhofer.de).